Key Takeaways

 • Blasting

 Employers must provide their workers with the appropriate protective gear and ensure they receive adequate training to handle hazardous materials.
 They should also have an evacuation plan in place for potential fires.
-Additionally, employers should regularly inspect work areas for potential hazards and take steps to mitigate any risks.

 Car fires

-According to FEMA, 171,500 car fires occur in the United States.
+According to the National Fire Protection Association, an estimated 212,500 vehicles caught fire in 2018, causing 1,500 injuries and 560 deaths.
 When a car gets impacted in an accident, the fuel tank can rupture, igniting a fire.
-Damage to the battery and electrical wiring increases the risk of fire.

 Burn injuries from car fires can be severe, as the fuel and materials used in the car’s construction can act as an accelerant, increasing the flame’s heat.
-A vehicle fire can generate heat to 1,500°F, which can cause extensive damage to the skin and internal organs.
+A vehicle fire can generate heat up to 1,650°F, which can cause extensive damage to the skin and internal organs.
 Accident victims may be trapped in their vehicles, unable to escape in time to avoid serious burns.

 Types of Burn Treatments

-Treatment options for burn victims include cool water therapy, sterile dressings, grafts, and surgery.
+Treatment options for burn victims include cool water therapy, sterile dressings, and surgery.
 These treatments aim to prevent infection, promote healing, and minimize scarring.
 Physical therapy is also often needed to restore movement to the affected area.

-Surgery is usually only necessary for severe burns.
 The type of treatment that is best for a particular burn depends on:

 • Severity of the burn